nicolgit/hub-and-spoke-playground/scenarios/solution-north-south-inspection.md

 # SOLUTION: Use Azure Firewall to perimeter inspection (North/South Traffic)

-In this solution I will show how inspect and eventually filter traffic with Azure Firewall between spoke-01 and on-premise
+This solution shows how to inspect and eventually filter traffic with Azure Firewall between `spoke-01` and `on-prem-net` networks.

 ## Pre-requisites

 In order to apply this solution:

 1. deploy **hub** playground
 2. deploy **on-premise** playground
 3. send firewall logs to a Log Analytics workspace, as [documented here](logs.md)